 If any of the problems below sound familiar to you, check out the webinar to find out how to make modern management of data pipelines easier, from data discovery, classification and cataloging to data governance and anonymization.

 Before we go any further, let's look at a quick definition to make sure we're on the same page.
 Here's a definition of data pipelines:

 A data pipeline is a set of processes performed by a piece of software that moves data from one system to another.
-They might also transform the data.
+It might also transform the data.
 It can be performed in realtime or in batches.

 Now, let's look at the biggest challenges that can hold back your data pipelines.

 1. You’re working with a lot of data sources

 Enterprise organizations often have sprawling webs of data sources, with applications that are constantly evolving.

 Try a little experiment - count up all the data integrations and paths you think you’re working with.
 Chances are the number grows quicker than you thought, right?
 Who manages all those?
 Who understands all of those?
 (And what happens if that person leaves?)